Skidortsguide för Mount Damavand

-The area has a famous climbing path & shelters: 1-South Ridge: 3rd Shelter (200 persons), 2-West Ridge: Simorq Shelter (40 persons), 3-North-East Ridge:Takhteh Fereidoun Shelter (30 persons), 4-North Ridge: 4000 & 5000 Shelters (15 persons each one), * In summer (high season of climbing) it is hard to find empty place in shelters and taking a tent is recommended. ** shelters have only few wooden beds (north has nothing) and no more facilities. *** Iran Mountaineering Federation agent charges foreign climbers in base camps (about 50US$).
+The area has a famous climbing path & shelters: 1-South Ridge: 3rd Shelter (200 persons), 2-West Ridge: Simorq Shelter (40 persons), 3-North-East Ridge:Takhteh Fereidoun Shelter (30 persons), 4-North Ridge: 4000 & 5000 Shelters (15 persons each one), * In summer (high season of climbing) it is hard to find empty place in shelters and taking a tent is recommended. ** shelters have only few wooden beds (north has nothing) and no more facilities.
+There are 2 camps for arrival date in Reineh (close to south) and Polour (close to west) and also you can rent local suites in Reineh city. * Hot spa is very close to Reineh city. **Iran Mountaineering Federation agent charges foreign climbers in base camps (about 50US$).

 - Närmaste tåget:Tehran

 Meddelanden & nyheter från skidortschefen i Mount Damavand

 1- This period of time is proper for off-piste skiing (there is no formal piste).